 Rising rents are causing more and more Millennials to move in with mom.
-According to new data, the number of young adults living with their mom has nearly doubled since 2000.Verify your new rate (May 23rd, 2019)
+According to new data, the number of young adults living with their mom has nearly doubled since 2000.Show Me Today's Rates (Aug 20th, 2019)

 Moving in with mom

 According to research from Zillow, 21.9 percent of Millennials — Americans aged 23 to 37 — currently live in their mother’s home.
 That’s up from 12.7 percent in 2000 and equals more than 14 million Millennials nationwide.